joonmosqueda/test-REA/docs/PARAMS.md

 `Subnets`: Provide list of minimum 3 subnets in the VPC, one per availability zone.

+`InstanceProfile`: IAM instance profile role used to access CloudWatch and S3.  e.g: "mjoonjoel_InstanceRole"

 `InstanceType`: EC2 instance type to launch TEST-REA.  e.g.: "t2.micro".

 `InstanceMinSize`: Minimum number of instances launched by ASG.  e.g.: "0"